douglasmakey/shelldon/README.md

 - [ ] Improve error handling.
 - [ ] Add default prompts.
 - [ ] Implement OpenAI functions?
 - [X] Implement Ollama?
 Maybe in the future.
-Do you need it?
+Do you need it? — No longer needed because of the integration with this amazing tool [rust-genai](https://github.com/jeremychone/rust-genai)

 ## Contributing